 What is the Course of Treatment?

 After a thorough medical exam, your All American Healthcare provider will likely take a multi-faceted approach to you feeling relief from the nerve pain.
 Common treatments include chiropractic adjustment, transcutaneous electrical nerve stimulation (TENS), and light emitting diode (LED) therapy.
-The use of these safe, gentle, and drug free treatments can be very effective in eliminating your neuropathic pain; as a study from the Journal of Chiropractic Medicine reported that after only nine chiropractic treatments, 85.5% of the patients showed resolution in their nerve pain and symptoms.”
+The use of these safe, gentle, and drug-free treatments can be very effective in eliminating your neuropathic pain; as a study from the Journal of Chiropractic Medicine reported that after only nine chiropractic treatments, 85.5 percent of the patients showed resolution in their nerve pain and symptoms.”